 Both units have a Micro USB socket for firmware upgrades - which at the time of writing only seem available in Chinese and MS Windoze OS.
 Nothing for Mac users.
 The transmitter also has a PC socket which will allow older studio flash etc to be used triggered but not controlled remotely.

-I’ve tested Pixapro ST-III TTL Wireless Flash Trigger/Receiver set with the following:
+I’ve tested Pixapro ST-III Trigger and Receiver Set with the following:

 This means is you can mix differing makes & types of studio flash & speedlites with ease.
 A selection of adaptor leads are supplied, including a lead to use the trigger/receiver as a remote camera trigger.

 THE trigger & receiver are both powered by AA cells, not supplied.